matthieugomez/LeastSquaresOptim.jl/README.md

 2. The least squares problem encountered at each iteration can be solved in two different ways:

 	- `solver = :qr`.
 Available for dense matrices
 	- `solver = :cholesky`.
 Available for dense matrices and sparse matrices.
-For sparse matrices, a symbolic factorization is computed at the first iteration (from SuiteSparse) and numerically updated at each iteration
+For sparse matrices, a symbolic factorization is computed at the first iteration from SuiteSparse and numerically updated at each iteration.
 	- `solve = :iterative` corresponds to a conjugate gradient method (more precisely [LSMR]([http://web.stanford.edu/group/SOL/software/lsmr/) with diagonal preconditioner).
 The jacobian can be a dense matrix, a sparse matrix, or any type implementing the following methods:
 		- `A_mul_B!(α::Number, A, x, β::Number, fcur)`that  updates fcur -> α Ax + βfcur
 		- `Ac_mul_B!(α::Number, A, fcur, β::Number, x)` that updates x -> α A'fcur + βx